-A student's financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic such time as the student meets the minimum satisfactory academic requirements.
+A student's financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic requirements.
 Reinstatement to the financial aid program may also occur upon successful appeal by the student..

 Appeal Process

 Students may appeal financial aid decisions.
 The first appeal should be made to the Director of Financial Aid.
 Appeal forms are available online and at the Financial Aid Office.
 Any appeal, due to extenuating circumstances (such as injury, illness, death of a relative, or if a student has experienced undue hardship as a result of special circumstances) must be documented with supporting evidence from a third-party source.
 Students will be notified of the director's decision within 14 days.
 If the student is dissatisfied with the decision on that level, an appeal can be made to the Dean of Student Services.